Do you have problems with your Oppo Pad?

-Make sure you are running the latest firmware available for your tablet.
+Make sure you are running the latest firmware available for your phone.
 If the version you are using is not the latest one, you should update it immediately.

-If no firmware update is available, factory reset your tablet.
-If resetting your tablet didn't work, you might be considering a firmware downgrade.
+If no firmware update is available, factory reset your phone.
+If resetting your phone didn't work, you might be considering a firmware downgrade.

 Firmware downgrade is tough.
 Therefore I do not recommend you do it by yourself.
 Instead, visit an Authorized Service Center.

-If your tablet is two or more years old, maybe it's time for a battery replacement.
+If your phone is two or more years old, maybe it's time for a battery replacement.
 According to battery university, battery capacity drops as much as 22% in the first year of use.